COVID-19: Library changes and support

 Cline Library is here to provide the services and resources you need during rapidly changing times.
 Please check this page regularly for information, updates, and changes related to COVID-19.

-For the most recent campus updates, visit NAU’s Coronavirus Updates and Resources page.
+For the most recent campus updates, visit NAU’s Jacks are Back page.

 Hours and Building Access

 - Building access is limited to current NAU and CCC students, faculty, and staff.
 Bring your JacksCard or CCC ID to access the library.
 Need help with your access to the building?
 Call (928) 523-2173.